adilraja/GELAB/README.txt

 mv dist/libGEjava.jar libGEMatlabWrapper/libGEjar/libGEjava.jar

 You can tweak the java code using Netbeans IDE easily as the code has been built using that.

+BY the way the current version of the code has been tested on MATLAB 2023b.
+The java version is as follow:
+>> version -java

+ans =

+    'Java 1.8.0_202-b08 with Oracle Corporation Java HotSpot(TM) 64-Bit Server VM mixed mode'

+>>

+To this end, it would be nice to recompile the libGEjava using Netbeans with a compatible version of Java.
+Or please check for backward compatibility.

 For any additional queries please email adilraja@gmail.com | conor.ryan@ul.ie